Do you love chocolate and cherries together? If you do, then you are going to go crazy for this chocolate cherry drip cake!

 PIN ME FOR LATER…

-I’m sharing this recipe with the following link ups:
+I’m sharing this chocolate cherry drip cake with the following blog link ups:

 Recipe of the week at A Mummy Too